wp-plugins/bulletproof-security/readme.txt

 * New System Info checks:
 Standard/GWIOD Site Type, BuddyPress and bbPress.
 If GWIOD site type display WordPress Address (URL) and Site Address (URL).
 * BPS Plugin/Theme Script Dequeue function added: Dequeue any/all other plugin or theme scripts that attempt to load in BPS plugin pages:
-A new BPS function has been added that Dequeues any/all other plugin or theme scripts on/in BPS plugin pages ONLY, which causes a wide variety of problems for BPS , such as broken plugin functionality, broken menus and pages not displaying visually correct.
+A new BPS function has been added that Dequeues any/all other plugin or theme scripts on/in BPS plugin pages ONLY, which causes a wide variety of problems for BPS, such as broken plugin functionality, broken menus and pages not displaying visually correct.
 This new BPS Dequeue function only runs on/in BPS plugin pages and does not run anywhere else or affect anything else on a website.
 The BPS Dequeue function is only designed to prevent any other plugins or themes from loading their scripts in BPS plugin pages and does not do or affect anything else on a website.
 * Security Log Code Correction/Enhancement: Security Log User Agent/Bot filter auto-updated during BPS upgrade:
 The BPS 403.php Security Log template file is replaced during BPS plugin updates/upgrades, which is normal WordPress plugin update/upgrade procedure.
 The BPS 403.php Security Logging template is now auto-updated during BPS plugin upgrades/updates and automatically adds any previously added/saved User Agent/Bot filters to the new 403.php template file if any User Agents/Bots to Ignore/Not Log were previously added/saved.
 * W3TC and WPSC Error checking/messages modified to reflect current version error checking: